PPUNIX FAQ

 All users have a home directory on a userdisk.
 Disk quota's are enabled on the user disks.
 You can check your quota with the quota command.

-Other than atlas and lhcb, There are data disks for particular groups such as /data/sno, /data/zeus, /data/delphi for use by the SNO, ZEUS and Delphi groups.
+Other than atlas and lhcb, There are data disks for particular groups such as /data/snoplus, /data/atlas, /data/lhcb for use by the SNO, Atlas and LHCb groups.
 Use the df command to see what disks are mounted and how much

 space is available on them.
 Use df -k to get the size in kb's.